-Sears prepares to file for bankruptcy as early as Friday: sources
+Sears prepares to file for bankruptcy as early as Friday, sources say

 (Reuters) - Sears Holdings Corp (SHLD.O) is preparing to file for Chapter 11 bankruptcy protection as early as Friday, sources said on Wednesday, casting doubt over the future of what was once the world’s largest retailer and sending its shares to a record low.

-Negotiations between Sears Chief Executive Officer Eddie Lampert and the company’s special board committee are at a standstill over the committee’s refusal to approve Lampert’s rescue plan, the sources said.
-The committee is concerned it will be opening the company up to litigation, one source said.
+Both Chief Executive Officer Eddie Lampert and a special board committee now accept that only a court-supervised process can determine the company’s future, a source close to Lambert said.
+Talks are under way to arrange debtor-in-possession financing for a bankruptcy filing that could come in the next few days, the source added.

-Once also the largest U.S. retailer, Sears sold everything from toys to auto parts to mail-order homes and was a key tenant in almost every big mall across the United States.
+The world’s largest retailer in the 1960s, Sears sold everything from toys to auto parts to mail-order homes and was a key tenant in almost every big mall across the United States.
 It has suffered in the last decade because it did not specialize and was overtaken by online competition from Amazon.com Inc (AMZN.O) and other retailers.

 It warned in September for a second time that it could go out of business, hurt by falling foot traffic at its brick-and-mortar stores as customers shift online.